Hecatron/GBD.Dlang.MbedBlinkyTest/docs/CPPClasses.md

   * Can the generation of the class wrappers be automated?
   * I think D doesn't support Class constructors / they need to be re-implemented on the D side.

+TODO try setting up an example that doesn't use BetterC to check the linking

 ## Links